matoos32/jfreechart-builder/README.md

 ### Generate and view Javadoc

+You can generate the Javadoc locally

 ```
 mvn javadoc:javadoc
 ```

 Use a browser to open `target/site/apidocs/index.html`

-Alternatively you can run the generation script by specifying what version tag to associate with the Javadoc:
+Alternatively, run the generation script by specifying what version tag to associate with the Javadoc:

 ```
 ./scripts/generate-javadoc.sh v1.5.3
 ```

-The output will be in `target/site/apidocs/javadoc`
+That output will be in `target/site/apidocs/javadoc`

 ### Add the JAR to a client project